How to get an ATM machine

 Step 4 – Signup with National ATM Systems

-Step 5 Program and install your ATM
+Step 5 Deliver, Program, and install your ATM

 Step 6 – Train and load the ATM with cash